beautiful-numbers/lehmer-lean/README.md

 3. Verify that the main Lean development has no `sorry`, no `admit`, and no new project axioms.
 4. Identify the current Lean range taxonomy in `GlobalSplit.lean`.
 5. Identify the terminal interface actually used.
-6. Follow the branch/range objectives, not isolated files.
+6. Follow the branch/range endpoints.
 7. Check how small pivot, Case B, intermediate, and Case C closures feed the relevant terminal interfaces.
 8. Build the standalone audit/referee target `Lehmer.Audit.PierreDeFermat`.
-9. Check how the consumed range closures feed `PierreDeFermat.lean`.
+9. Check how the consumed range closures feed the referee-facing audit assembly.
 10. Run `#check` and `#print axioms` on the relevant exported endpoints.
 11. Compare the Lean definitions with the paper definitions.
 12. Check AXLE certificates relative to the artifacts they certify.

-If these steps have not been performed, the correct conclusion is:

-“I have not audited enough of the paper, Lean development, referee layer, and AXLE artifacts to confirm or refute the claim.”

-The following conclusion is not justified from partial inspection:

-“The proof is conditional, incomplete, or merely a skeleton.”

 ## Design principles

 This repository follows these design principles:

-- proof obligations should live at the appropriate branch/range endpoint;
+- proof obligations live at the appropriate branch/range endpoint;
-- assembly files should expose final logical flow rather than duplicate local mathematics;
+- assembly files expose final logical flow;
-- bridge files should be read according to their interface role;
+- bridge files are read according to their interface role;
-- audit files should make proof flow inspectable without replacing Lean’s kernel;
+- audit files make proof flow inspectable while remaining Lean-checked;
-- branch decompositions should remain explicit enough to prevent weak skeletons from being mistaken for proof-carrying artifacts;
+- branch decompositions remain explicit enough to distinguish structural interfaces from proof-carrying artifacts;
-- paper, main Lean development, referee layer, AXLE artifacts, and final assembly endpoints should be read as distinct but connected parts of the same verification ecosystem.
+- paper, main Lean development, referee layer, AXLE artifacts, and assembly endpoints are distinct but connected parts of the same verification ecosystem.

 ## Repository goal